frostbone25/frostbone25.github.io/content/post/ff7-rebirth-global-illumination/index.md

 But...
 I'm not done yet!
 I think there is something else we can add here that will drastically improve the final apperance of the characters *(and even environments)* in these ambient lighting conditions.
 A camera light.

 In photography you learn very early on that it is important to capture your subjects in good light.
-In most natural lighting conditions in the real world trying to capture faces in a flattering way can be quite difficult and often result's can be quite unflattering.
+In most natural lighting conditions in the real world trying to capture faces in a flattering way can be quite difficult and often result's can be quite the opposite.
 Sure if you are in certain areas the look of natural light can look quite good *(especially if you have control and are able to shape it)* but on the whole this is usually not the case.

 One very common and important practice that is done is to introduce your own lights, and often this is done with a flash.
 This flash adds in new light onto your subjects, filling in shadows when you are in less than ideal lighting conditions.
 Importantly along with filling in shadows, it introduces an eye highlight when done correctly.